-The Innovation Fund enables The National Brain Appeal to award grants of between £50,000 and £150,000 to the world-leading clinical and research teams at Queen Square.
+The Innovation Fund enables The National Brain Appeal to award grants of between £50,000 and £150,000 to seed-fund research projects carried out by world-leading clinical and research teams in Queen Square.

 Improving the success of skull-base tumour removal